Stapo/Lite-DayZ-Private-Server/README.md

 Installation
 ------------

- NOTE: Steps with a * infront of them are optinial.
+ NOTE: Steps with a * infront of them are optional.

  1. Extract all the contents in this repo into your Arma 2 Combined Operations directory.
  2. Configure your server by editing `ServerSettings.cfg` (Located in **DayZConfig**)
- 4. * Configure your server ip/port by editing `Start Server.bat`
+ 4. * Configure your game port by editing `Start Server.bat`
+ 5. * Configure your Rcon password/max ping by editing `BEServer.cfg` (Located in **DayZConfig**/Battleye)
- 5. Execute `Start Server.bat` and wait for the Arma 2 Dedicated Server Console to appear.
+ 6. Execute `Start Server.bat` and wait for the Arma 2 Dedicated Server Console to appear.
- 6. Enjoy!
+ 7. Enjoy!

 Vehicles
 --------